jsphbtst/personal-alpaca-cli/README.md

-# Alpaca CLI Tool
+# Joseph's Personal Alpaca CLI Tool

 A command-line interface tool for interacting with Alpaca Markets API, allowing you to manage orders, check prices, and handle authentication.

 ## Installation

-[Add installation instructions here]
+Just run `./deploy.sh` and you should be good to go.

 ## Usage